ben-howard/Lipstick-Chart/README.md

 Use this hack to create a lipstick chart in Power BI, by utlising the in-built error bars.

 Full details on how to use this hack are provided here.
-Credits go to https://www.youtube.com/c/ConsultoraHACHE for the original idea (especially useful if you want to watch this in Spanish!)
+Credits go to https://www.youtube.com/c/ConsultoraHACHE for the original idea (especially useful if understand Spanish!)